Veranda

 What's the leading thing to order at Veranda?

-The menu's strongest argument runs through the raw and shellfish sections, which most directly express the Adriatic's identity and the kitchen's stated commitment to maritime tradition.
-The raw fish and seafood preparations, alongside the gratin courses, are where the combination of local sourcing and Faccani's culinary oversight is most legible.
+The raw fish and shellfish sections are the most direct expression of the Adriatic identity here.
 Daily specials announced at the table are worth attention: these track what the morning market delivered and tend to represent the freshest material the kitchen is working with that day.
 Pasta with shellfish is the obvious mid-course choice for anyone wanting to read the kitchen's approach to the region's foundational forms.
-The wine programme's Champagne and Burgundy columns are the most logical companions for the shellfish-led progression.

 Comparable Spots